rdlauer/articles/blues/wifi-intro/Introducing the Wi-Fi Notecard.md

 ## Get Your Wi-Fi Notecard

 We welcome you to accelerate your IoT solution with the new Wi-Fi Notecard.
-Buy yours today on the [Blues Wireless store]().
+Buy yours today on the [Blues Wireless store]() and follow along with our [quickstart experience]().

 Happy Hacking...on Wi-Fi! 👩‍💻